AICC/CMI-5_Spec_Current/cmi5_spec.md

 * __Internationalized Resource Identifier (IRI)__: A unique identifier according to RFC 3987.
 The IRI may be an IRL.
 IRLs SHOULD be defined within a domain controlled by the person creating the IRL.

 * __Internationalized Resource Locator (IRL)__: According to the xAPI specification, an IRL is an IRI that, when translated into a URI (according to the IRI to URI rules), is a URL.
-Some communities of practice simply use "URL" even if they use IRIs, which is not as technically correct within the xAPI.

 * __Learner__: The end user viewing/using the learning content (AUs).